JJWRoeloffs/autobi_py/python/README.md

     databuilder.with_default_features("PitchAccentClassificationFeatureSet")
 ```

 Finally, the data can be extracted.
-To do this, the output can either be written do csv, arff or liblinear formats, or exported to a pandas dataframe directly, which simply writes to a csv, and then reads from that csv.
+To do this, the output can either be written do csv, arff, or liblinear formats, or exported to a pandas dataframe directly, which simply writes to a csv, and then reads from that csv.

 ```python
 # Please note you can only call one: Calling write invalidates the builder object.